-- a.
-Specimen table is used as the "root" - A measurement is used to capture the results of the tests as it is present in the data whether it is a micro-organism identification or a binary detection in case of Panel test.
-For AST result - value_as_concept_id= OMOP code for the Micro-organism identified (using Meas Value Domain if available) - For Panel Test - value_as_concept_id= OMOP code for "Detected" or "Undetected" - c.
+- value as concept id= OMOP code for "Detected" or "Undetected" - c.
 An observation capturing the name of the identified organism - observation_concept_id= OMOP code for the organism corresponding to a SNOMED code (from the Observation domain) - d.
 As many measurements as antibiotic tests are linked to the observation.
 Each of those contains both the code for the antibiotic test and the code for the category result as well as the MIC result.
-Despite the fact that LOINC code usually prevent from giving both a numerical and a categorical answer, there is a set of LOINC codes (designed for microbiology) that possess an "OrdQn" argument allowing both a numerical and categorical answer. - e.
+Despite the fact that LOINC code usually prevents from giving both a numerical and a categorical answer, there is a set of LOINC codes (designed for microbiology) that possess an "OrdQn" argument allowing both a numerical and categorical answer. - e.
 Other measurements present in the data (such as culture result) can be captured in parallel in a separate measurement.

-Figure 42: Evolution of Model 2 into Model 4
+Figure 44: Evolution of Model 2 into Model 4

-Compared to Model 2, this model avoids the pitfall of capturing two AST different measurements reflecting the same test result.
+Compared to Model 2, this model avoids the pitfall of capturing two different AST measurements reflecting the same test result.
 Moreover, in this Model 4, culture results are not mandatory, preventing the ability to infer them.
 If present in the data, culture results can still be captured as a measurement.
 Compared to Model 2, where culture results and identification results were explicitly linked by a fact relationship, in Model 4, the association between a culture result and the corresponding identification results have to be found using specimen ID and date-time.
 This may only be an issue if the use case is to analyse positive organism identifications in cultures that were considered as negative.